-Re-accreditation Decision:
+Draft Re-accreditation Decision:

-Having considered the recommendation of the Accreditation Panel and following the reaccreditation process approved by Decisions B.34/3, the Adaptation Fund Board took note of the expiry of the accreditation of and decides to not-accredit the Instituto Dominicano de Desarrollo Integral (IDDI) as a National Implementing Entity (NIE) of the Adaptation Fund, as per paragraph 8(3) of the Re-accreditation process of the Adaptation Fund.
-The Board also decided to change the status of IDDI to 'not-accredited' on 29 January 2025.
+Having considered the recommendation of the Accreditation Panel and following the reaccreditation process approved by Decisions B.34/3, the Adaptation Fund Board decides to notaccredit the Instituto Dominicano de Desarrollo Integral (IDDI) as a National Implementing Entity (NIE) of the Adaptation Fund, as per paragraph 8(3) of the Re-accreditation process of the Adaptation Fund.
+The status of IDDI is changed from 'in-reaccreditation process' to 'notaccredited' on 29 January 2025.